 Initially, when it came to the application I was not fussed as much as you would expect.
-Not due to apathy but because of revision!
-I wrote out my application form, nonetheless as best as I could, whilst juggling revision for exams.
+Not due to apathy, but because of revision!
+I wrote out my application form nonetheless as best as I could while juggling revision for exams.
 Continuing my revision, I could only hope for the best.

 As Fiona was calling out the finalists and winners, I was unsure of what to think about my category.
 As it grew closer and closer, I was becoming more nervous but my mind was completely blank!
-Once my name was called out I was in complete shock, never expecting that I would win!
-It was a fantastic feeling and being presented by Helen Brand, Chief Executive at ACCA Global and Fiona Bruce was the cherry on top!
+Once my name was called out I was in complete shock: I was never expecting that I would win!
+It was a fantastic feeling and being presented the award by Helen Brand, chief executive at ACCA Global, and Fiona Bruce was the cherry on top!

 As I mentioned before, ACCA had kindly presented a trip to Shanghai as part of the award.
 This was a fabulous opportunity where I met with many financial leaders including CFOs!
 I was given the opportunity to shadow a CFO at Starwood Hotels Group, one of the largest hotel groups in China, and I learned more about the CFO role itself.
 I also had the opportunity to meet Grant Thornton in China, which was amazing having already worked at the company in the UK.
 Speaking to several partners, I learned about business strategies that were being implemented and I was pleased to see that the same values and ambitions in the UK were being resonated in China!

-If there is even a small part of you that believes you can become an undergraduate of the year I would insist you to apply.
-Not only is it amazing recognition, but you will get to take part in so many things that could have lasting impacts on your future.
+If there is even a small part of you that believes you can become an Undergraduate of the Year I would insist you apply.
+Not only is it amazing recognition, but you will get to take part in so many things that could have a lasting impact on your future.
 I never imagined I would be winning an award when I applied, but I also never imagined the opportunities that would come my way having done so.
 It has been a fantastic half year since I won, and I only hope the opportunities to learn and develop more keep coming my way!